‘Days Of Our Lives’ Recap For Tuesday, September 4: Steve’s Arrested For Espionage!

 Over at the Kiriakis mansion, Will (Chandler Massey) told Sonny (Freddie Smith) that his grandma would be thrilled to know about them.
 They cuddled on the sofa and discussed how to give Paul (Christopher Sean) the news that they were back together.
 They wondered where Paul was.
 Will suggested that before they informed Paul, they discuss what initially went wrong in their relationship in the first place.
 Sonny revealed to Will that Paul was his first love before the Necktie Killer entered the picture.

 Of course, at the Salem Inn, Paul fell out the window with Kristen after they struggled over her gun.
 While Paul laid unconscious on the ground, Sami (Alison Sweeney) vowed to find Kristen.
 Hope (Kristian Alfonso) and Rafe (Galen Gering) encountered Sami in the square, and Hope told Rafe to put out an APB on Kristen while she went to find Kristen.
 Rafe also took Sami back downtown.
-They argued over Rafe not allowing Sami to look for Kristian and discussed EJ’s effect on their marriage.
+They argued over Rafe not allowing Sami to look for Kristen and discussed EJ’s effect on their marriage.

 Kayla treated Paul at the hospital, and she told Brady (Eric Martsolf) that Paul had internal bleeding.
 Brady couldn’t believe the disaster that Kristen caused in just one day.
 When Paul’s phone rang, Brady answered it and informed Will that Paul had been injured.

-At the DiMera’s Stefan answered the door, and Kristen announced, “I’m Kristen, your sister.”
+At the DiMeras’ Stefan answered the door, and Kristen announced, “I’m Kristen, your sister.”